 Camps provided by Sunshine Nevada are primarily held at a heavenly sanctuary just West of Las Vegas known as Torino Ranch.
 Torino Ranch is nestled in the middle of the Spring Mountain National Forest, located in Lovell Canyon, Nevada about an hour West of Las Vegas.
 Torino Ranch’s harmonious relationship to the land and its continuing emphasis on cooperative and rehabilitative work make it an invaluable resource.
 Comfortable camping facilities include: a Lodge with Commercial Kitchen, outdoor Performance theater, Laundry facilities, Shower and Bath houses, Two lakes, Swimming pool and of course luxury log-sided bunkhouses to sleep the campers and counselors.
 We also utilize various locations in Las Vegas for weekend camps and host one of our programs, Camp TLC, at Camp Oakes located in Big Bear, CA.

 Daily activities include: swimming in the pool or lake, rock climbing, challenge courses, canoeing, arts and crafts, horse back riding, hiking, newspaper reporting, drama, scavenger hunts, hayrides, train rides, various sports and much more.

 It varies.
 Our camp programs accommodate 65 – 95 campers per session depending on the specific needs of the campers.
 Each year we grow.
 For the camp sessions scheduled currently, it is anticipated that 650+ campers will enroll in one of our camp programs.

-We do all we can to provide a safe environment for the campers while they are with us at Torino Ranch.
+We do all we can to provide a safe environment for the campers while they are with us at the camp facility.
 All summer staff and volunteers are carefully screened including reference and background checks.
 Our medical providers are fully licensed and have extensive pediatric experience.
 Our program staff goes through an intensive orientation and training before Camps begin.
 All program areas are reviewed for safety on a regular schedule.
 All staff members maintain certifications as required for specific program areas.

 Each camp is staffed largely by volunteers.
 Everyone from the Pediatric Oncologists to the nurses and counselors are people giving freely of their own time.
 All volunteers are interviewed and trained and undergo a thorough background check.
 We are fortunate to have many teachers, policemen and firemen as volunteers.